Cogger101/Northcoders-News-Project/README.md

 Installations(to ensure you get the right packages): npm install or npm i

-This is an SQL database for a News website, storing news articles allowing patching request from users able to vote on these articles.
+This is an SQL database for a News website, storing news articles allowing get and patch requests from users able to view and vote on these articles.